 When it comes to women and murder, there are unexpected statistics.
 Joni E. Johnston, PsyD, writes on the Psychology Today blog that even though there are far fewer female serial killers than males, "percentage-wise, there are more female serial murderers [with] 15 percent in comparison to 85 percent males [as opposed to] one-time killers [at] 90 percent men [and] 10 percent women."
 In other words, a slightly higher percentage of female killers are serial killers.

-A 2012 study published in the International Journal of Women's Health suggests that psychopathy in women might occur at different rates, or be expressed differently in criminals, with "only 11% of female violent subjects, as opposed to 31% of male violent subjects, [meeting] the criteria for psychopathy."
+A 2012 study published in the International Journal of Women's Health suggests that psychopathy in women might occur at different rates, or be expressed differently in criminals, with "only 11 percent of female violent subjects, as opposed to 31 percent of male violent subjects, [meeting] the criteria for psychopathy."